MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-send-requests.md

 description: Learn how to use Microsoft Syntex eSignature to send electronic signature requests to people inside and outside of your organization.
 ---

-# Create, review, and sign signature requests using Microsoft Syntex eSignature (Preview)
+# Create a signature request using Microsoft Syntex eSignature (Preview)

 > [!NOTE]
 > This feature is currently in limited preview and subject to change.